hpssjellis/my-examples-for-the-arduino-portentaH7/m09-Tensoflow/x-big-demos/single_image/README.md

 It needs work.
 I have to put a sving folder and then list all the images we have found.
 Then I will have to convert the saved model to a c header file and then try to get it working.
 Should be fun.

+Also I think this does not work on Mac cell phones and computers.
+I have a beter webcam program that should just need to convert it.